ROTATOR CUFF TEARS

 - Conventional treatments such as cortisone shots, medication and physical therapy, particularly if the pain and decreased range of motion persists despite these treatments.

 They have also been used as solution for those whose surgical procedures have failed and want to avoid a “fix it” or “revision” surgery.

-You can contact us to find out if PRP and stem cell therapy is right for you if you have rotator cuff tears.
+You can contact us to find out if PRP and regenerative cell therapy is right for you if you have rotator cuff tears.

 More about rotator cuff tears

 Your shoulder is a ball-and-socket joint in which the ball of your upper arm bone fits into the socket of your shoulder blade.
 The rotator cuff is a network of four muscles that come together as tendons forming a covering around the head of the upper arm bone keeping the arm bone firmly attached to the socket of the shoulder blade (scapula).

 One or more of the four tendons of the rotator cuff muscles may tear.
 Most of these tears involve the supraspinatus which extends from the shoulder blade to the humerus.
 The tendons and other ligaments in the shoulder can be as a result of rotator cuff injury.
 The tears of the rotator cuff can offer a sudden, jerking motion while pulling or lifting, or it may occur after a single event such as a fall when the arm is stretched out.

 The rotator tears usually develop gradually due to stress, overuse and natural wear and tear.
 People who repeatedly lift their arm overhead are more vulnerable to overuse tears.
 These include athletes such as tennis players, swimmers, weight lifters and basketball pitchers.
 A tear in the rotator cuff produces a lot of pain and also contributes to instability in the shoulder joint.
 If it is severe, there may be weakness or an inability to lift the arm.